vmcilwain/myrails/README.md

 This gem is not endorsed by 37signals.
 I wrote it as a convenience for generating files that I would otherwise have written by hand.

+## Disclaimer
-NOTE: This gem is not compatible with ruby 2.3 (yet).
+This gem is not compatible with ruby 2.3 (yet).

+## Notes
+Use 1.1.1 if you are primarily developing in rails 3 & 4

+Use 2.x.x if are primarily developing in rails 5

+## Examples
 Here is an example of the gem in action:

 For example, I use pundit.
 With this gem I am able to run the following: